Data-Driven Reachability Analysis from Noisy Data

 \section{Introduction}

-Reachability analysis computes the union of all possible trajectories that a system can reach within a finite or infinite time when starting from a bounded set of initial states \cite{conf:reach2000ellipsoidal}.
+Safety-critical applications require guaranteed state inclusion in a bounded set to provably avoid unsafe sets.
+This motivates the need for reachability analysis which computes the union of all possible trajectories that a system can reach within a finite or infinite time when starting from a bounded set of initial states \cite{conf:reach2000ellipsoidal}.
 The most popular approaches for computing reachable sets are set-propagation and simulation-based techniques.
 Set-propagation techniques propagate reachable sets for consecutive time steps.
-The efficiency depends on the set representation and the used technique.
+The efficiency depends on the set representation and the technique used.
 For instance, Taylor series methods propagate enclosures over discrete time by constructing a Taylor expansion of the states with respect to time and bounding the coefficients \cite{conf:rigorousreachtaylor}.
 The resulting enclosure is then inflated by a bound on the truncation error.
 Other set representations are polyhedra \cite{conf:reachpoly1}, zonotopes \cite{conf:reachabilityzono}, (sparse) polynomial zonotopes \cite{conf:sparsepolyzono}, ellipsoids \cite{conf:reachellipsoidal}, and support functions \cite{conf:reachsupport}.
-Zonotopes have favorable properties as they can be represented compactly, and they are closed under Minkowski sum and linear mapping.
+Zonotopes have favorable properties as they can be represented compactly and are closed under Minkowski sum and linear mapping.
 The simulation-based approach in \cite{conf:reachsim3} over-approximates the reachable set by a collection of tubes around trajectories such that the union of these tubes provides an over-approximation of the reachable set.
-Sampling-based reachability analysis utilizes random set theory in \cite{conf:reachrandomsettheory}.
-Other simulation-based techniques are proposed in \cite{conf:reachsim2,conf:reachsimparsimonious,conf:reachsim4,conf:reachsim1,conf:reachsimmatrixmeasures}.
+Sampling-based approach that utilizes random set theory is presented in \cite{conf:reachrandomsettheory}.